Where is DeKalb County Probate Court Located?

-The Dekalb Probate Court is located in the Dekalb County Courthouse at 556 N. McDonough Street, Decatur, Georgia.
+The Dekalb Probate Court is located in the Dekalb County Courthouse at 556 North McDonough Street, Decatur, GA 30030.
 All petitions relating to the probate of wills and estates are filed at this location.
 Most petitions require a filing fee to be paid.
 Please note that the court does not accept bills larger than $20 when you pay your filing fee in person.

-The court is closed for state and federal holidays.
+The Dekalb County Courthouse is closed for state and federal holidays.
 The court may also close for bad weather or other emergencies.
 To confirm that the court is open before you go, call the Dekalb Probate Court at (404) 371-2601.

 DeKalb County Probate Process

 Probating an estate in Georgia usually involves these three steps:

 - Gathering all the assets of the deceased person’s estate, including money, investments, bank accounts, real estate, and other property.

 - Paying off the debts and taxes owed by the estate.

 - Distributing the remaining assets to the heirs.

 The specific way these steps are accomplished can differ, depending on the size of the estate, whether or not the deceased person was married, and whether or not there is a will.